 Ms. Evans worked as a Program Counsel at Legal Services Corporation, an agency dedicated to ensuring legal services for low-income individuals.
 Additionally, Ms. Evans served as the Deputy Director of AmeriCorps, a national service program that oversees programming in the areas of health, human needs, education, the environment, and public safety.

 Ms. Evans earned a BA from the University of Virginia and a JD from the University of Maryland Francis King Carey School of Law.

 County Auditor & Commissioner of Elections, Clayton County, Iowa

 Jennifer began working in the Clayton County Auditor’s Office in 2007 as a Deputy Auditor/Commissioner before being elected to County Auditor in 2016 following contested Primary and General Elections.
 She ran unopposed in 2020.

-Jennifer currently serves as the President of the Iowa State Association of County Auditors, the State Elections Administration Training Curriculum Chair, and is a member of the Iowa Secretary of State’s Advisory Board.
+Jennifer currently serves as the Past-President of the Iowa State Association of County Auditors, the State Elections Administration Training Curriculum Chair, and is Vice-Chair of the Iowa State Association of Counties Technology Service Bureau.